Lindsborg, Kansas

 Lindsborg is a city in McPherson County, Kansas, United States.
-As of the 2020 census, the population of the city was 3,776.
-Lindsborg is known for its large Swedish, other Nordic and Scandinavian Americans (Nordic-Scandinavian), and German heritages, It is home of the biennial Svensk Hyllningsfest.
+As of the 2020 census, its population was 3,776.
+Lindsborg is known for its large Swedish, other Nordic and Scandinavian heritages.
+It is home to the biennial Svensk Hyllningsfest.

 History

 For many millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th to the 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.
 In 1802, Spain returned most of the land to France.
 In 1803, the land for modern day Kansas was acquired by the United States from France for 2.83 cents per acre as part of the 828,000 square-mile Louisiana Purchase.

 In 1854, the Kansas Territory was organized and in 1861 Kansas became the 34th U.S. state.
 McPherson County, which included the land for the future Lindsborg, was established in 1867.
 Lindsborg was settled in the spring of 1869 by a group of immigrants from the Värmland province of Sweden led by Pastor Olof Olsson.
 In 1879, the same year Lindsborg incorporated as a city, the first railroad came through.

 Lindsborg translates as Linden Castle from Swedish to English, referring to a tree name known in Europe for a species of tilia (Swedish: lind).
 The community is named for four men whose surnames included "Lind", N. P. Linde, S. P. Lindgren, S. A. Lindell, and J. O. Lindh, who had held prominent positions in a Chicago organization of Swedish farmers (Svenska Lantbrukskompaniet or First Swedish Agricultural Company) which was involved in the settling of Lindsborg until 1877.